Elano: Chennaiyin

 On 20 September 2014, Elano signed for Chennaiyin in the Indian Super League (ISL)'s debut season.
 He signed for a three-month contract for US$1 million through the club's technical partner and CEO of Kshatriya Sports Prashant Agarwal.
-He qualified as the marquee player of the franchise and scored from a free kick on his debut at FC Goa, in a 2–1 victory on 15 October 2014, making him the first marquee player to score in the ISL.
+He qualified as the marquee player of the club and scored from a free kick on his debut at FC Goa, in a 2–1 victory on 15 October 2014, making him the first marquee player to score in the ISL.
 With two goals — a penalty and a free kick — and two assists in Chennaiyin's 5–1 win over Mumbai City on 28 October, he topped the ISL scoring chart with five goals in four games.
 He finished the season as the league's top scorer with eight goals, but also spent time back in Brazil for recuperation following an injury suffered against Pune City.

-On 6 January 2015, it was reported that Elano was now a free agent and that he would be pursuing a move back to Brazil.
+On 6 January 2015, it was reported that Elano was now a free agent and would be pursuing a move back to Brazil.